RobertAhlin/webshop-with-react/README.md

   * User shoud be able to fill in shipping and payment details and complete the order.
 * Track order progress page.

+### Searchbar
+To make it possible to search for items.

 ### Responsiveness
 Even if some level of responsivness is available.
 The resoponsiveness can be tested and improved for smaller devices such as mobile phones.